-What to Do When Your Tub Is Backing Up
+What to Do When Water is Backing Up Into Your Bathtub

 Most homeowners encounter a tub that doesn’t drain well from time to time.
 Excess hair, soap residue, and other problems cause a tub to fill faster than it drains during showers or baths.
 This issue is usually resolved quickly by clearing the clog and getting your pipes flowing freely again.
 A tub that backs up, however, is a different issue entirely.